Massipssa/Docs/programming/scala.md

     - It's serializable
     - Has a default **hashCode** implementation
     - Has an imporved implementation of **toString**
+    - Can access private of its companion class

 - **High order function:**
     - Function that takes other function as parameter